Braves vs. Nationals Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in 12 straight games.
-During his last 10 games he is hitting .349 with two doubles, a triple, four home runs, a walk and eight RBI.
+- Acuna hopes to build on a 13-game hitting streak in this matchup.
+During his last 10 outings he is batting .333 with two doubles, a triple, four home runs and eight RBI.

 Acuna Recent Games